frortega/EPIC_LS/README.md

 EPIC_LS includes 2 subpackages:

 - EPIC: codes to compute the EPIC for the general linear least squares problem.
 - LeastSquares: codes to solve the linear least squares problem and the general linear least squares problem (with linear regularization).
+As an option, non negativity constraints can be applied to all model parameters.

 #### PLEASE CITE:
 - The article describing the details of the methodology and notation of the codes: